nemesisrc/advanced-concepts-python/README.md

 # advanced-concepts-python
-this repo contains all advanced python concepts in an organized way
+This repo contains all advanced python concepts in an organized way